 Yardi Systems Limited – UK Group Tax Strategy

-The company generates and contributes both direct and indirect taxes including corporation tax, employee taxes, VAT and Stamp Duty Land Tax.
+The Company generates and contributes both direct and indirect UK taxes including corporation tax, employee taxes, VAT and Stamp Duty Land Tax.

 The principles that govern our approach to our tax obligations are as follows:

 - We strive to pay the right amount of tax in accordance with the tax laws.